zhanzhanyao/python3-cookbook/datastructures_algorithms.md

     word_counts = Counter(words)
     top = word_counts.most_common(3)

-Sort object can not be compared
+Sort objects that can not be compared

     from operator import attrgetter

     sorted(users, key=attrgetter("user_id"))

-Name the value of tuple
+Name the value of the tuple

     from collections import namedtuple